© www.white-coppice.co.uk 2022

 Squabbles

-The LNWR saw a way into the stronghold of the Lancashire & Yorkshire Railway (LYR) if they helped the LUR.
+The LNWR saw it as a way into the stronghold of the Lancashire & Yorkshire Railway (LYR) if they helped the LUR.

 However, the LYR saw it as a threat to its East Lancs stronghold and put forward plans for its own line between